 Ravaged by years of war and political instability, the Democratic Republic of Congo is today one of the poorest countries in the world.
 There is a striking contrast between this poverty and the immense wealth the country possesses.

 Fourteen Lay Dominicans form the first Flemish Lay Fraternity in the Dominican Order.
 On August 8th, feast of St. Dominic, they committed to live according to Dominican spirituality.

 From October 4 to 10, 2018 the Third International Congress of Lay Dominican Fraternities will be held in Fatima, Portugal.
 The deadline for registration is extended to the 31 July.

-Duncan MacLaren, of the Glasgow Lay Dominicans, is a member of the International Dominican Commission for Justice and Peace in Geneva.
-At the end of September there will be a meeting of this commission and Duncan needs to make report for this meeting.
-With this message he asks for the help of all the European fraternities:
+Duncan MacLaren, of the Glasgow Lay Dominicans, is a member of the International Dominican Commission for Justice and Peace in Geneva and he asks for the help of all the European Lay fraternities:

 At the first meeting of the new Provincial Council of the Laity, on 16 June 2018, it was decided that a new form of Provincial formation and awareness meetings would be tested, open to all.

 Dear brothers and sisters in Saint Dominic, I pray my greeting finds you well and filled with the grace and love of our Lord Jesus Christ.

 On the website ‘The Word’ you will find a daily dose of Dominican preaching from members of the whole Dominican family.
 Lay Dominican Ruth Anne Henderson, O.P. contributes to this way of preaching regular.